batimat logo

 Conscious of the environmental and societal challenges to which we must respond collectively, BATIMAT is committed to a long-term strategy aiming to reduce its impact on climate, the environment and biodiversity as much as possible.

-Starting with this 2022 edition, we hope to raise awareness among our stakeholders of the importance of these issues, but above all to set an example for our exhibitors, our visitors, our partners and our teams.
-This is the first step in a voluntary strategy to make the organisation of our events exemplary in reducing the impact on climate, the environment and biodiversity.
+Since the 2022 edition, we aim to raise awareness among our stakeholders on the importance of these issues, but above all, to set an example for our exhibitors, our visitors, our partners and our teams.
+This is the first step in a voluntary strategy to make the organisation of our events exemplary in reducing our impact on climate, the environment and biodiversity.
 With more than 300,000 participants and more than 2,000 exhibitors attending the show, this represents a sizeable challenge.

 This ambitious strategy is based on a comprehensive approach which includes a recognised scientific method and a concrete, transparent action plan with measurable indicators.

-1st step, measure our GHG emissions using Bilan Carbone®
+1st step: measure our GHG emissions with a Carbon footprint report®

 With the help of EcoAct, a climate and carbon strategy consultancy, we decided to produce a provisional Carbon footprint report using the Bilan Carbone® tool on scopes 1, 2 and 3.
-This allowed us to establish the orders of magnitude of our emissions and identify the actions to be implemented for the 2022 edition.
-From October 2021 to January 2022, the Bilan Carbone® methodology enabled us to collect valuable data on our direct and indirect emissions from:
+This allowed us to establish the orders of magnitude of our emissions and identify the actions to be implemented for the 2024 edition.
+This Bilan Carbone® methodology enabled us to collect valuable data on our direct and indirect emissions from:

 • Exhibitor and visitor travel;